City Hall in San Francisco opened in 1915. It replaced the old City Hall building destroyed by the 1906 earthquake.

 This room houses about ten pieces related to City Hall's history.

-As I mentioned above, that building collapsed.
+As I mentioned above, that original building had collapsed.
 However, the statue was so secure, that it stayed in place until contractors tore that building down in 1909.

 On the ground floor of City Hall in San Francisco, you will find art exhibits presented by the SF Arts Commission.
 During my last visit, this area displayed a photo journey of the building of the new Oakland Bay Bridge.